 To get assistance for your pet from HHF, you’ve to complete and submit an application form.
 This form must contain various details such as diagnosis, a treatment plan for your canine or feline pet, and prognosis from your vet clinic.

 The report from the vet’s clinic should be convincing enough for HHF to consider funding the treatment for your pet.
-This foundation aims at ensuring that families don’t abandon sick pets and instead, they get quality medical treatment at home.
+This foundation aims at ensuring that families don’t abandon sick pets and, instead, get quality medical treatment at home.

 10. Hope Mending Hearts